polsieira/dog-party/README.md

 ## Process

-The first day I got the project I was ecstatic to get home and get it a shot.
-So I get home and start with just HTML, no CSS.
-So I knock out the HTML in no time, but only using div to break up my sections.
-The second day I realized that using HTML5 semantic elements would be considerably easier and cleaner to look at.
-That day I knocked out the HTML and CSS, with minor alignment issues in my nav bar (getting it to float right in my header).
+The first day I got the project I was ecstatic to get home and give it a shot.
+I only started with just HTML, no CSS at the beginning and knocked out the HTML in no time, but only using divs to break up my sections.
+The second day I realized that using HTML5 semantic elements would be considerably easier and cleaner to look at, so I started from scratch and copied over what I needed from my first attempt.
+With minor alignment issues and my nav bar (getting it to float right in my header) I finished the HTML and CSS that second day.
 I typically stay away from floats if I can but I got it to function properly with good aesthetics.
 Another problem I had was fonts.
 I had never used google fonts and didn't realize you need to link to the italic and bold versions of a font as well.
 Most issues though were easily Googleable or I could find examples similar enough in HTML and CSS by Jon Duckett.

 ## Results

 ## Conclusion

+Plan HTML layout ahead of time and draw it out.
+Planning goes a long way and it is easier to navigate the HTML code after making a plan.
+Also, CSS can be a real pain to edit layouts.